-ASCSU Consultation with ICAS
+ASCSU Consultation with the Intersegmental Council of Academic Senates (ICAS) From ASCSU:

-From ASCSU:

 ICAS received the report at its September 23 meeting.
 It was clarified that receiving the report is not considered acceptance but instead is intended as an informal receipt of report to allow for the segments to discuss the report.
 By consensus, each segment received the Quantitative Reasoning Task Force report and agreed to share with their respective segments for input and feedback at the December ICAS meeting.